tomasstolker/pycrires/docs/installation.rst

 Testing `pycrires`
 ------------------

-The installation can now be tested, for example by starting Python in interactive mode and printing the version number of the installed package:
+The installation can now be tested, for example by starting Python in interactive mode and creating an instance of the ``Pipeline``:

 .. code-block:: python

     >>> import pycrires
-    >>> pycrires.__version__
+    >>> pipeline = pycrires.Pipeline()